HewlettPackard/OpenShift-on-SimpliVity/README.md

 - We use Fedora 29 and Ansible 2.8.1 (**REQUIRED**) (dnf update probably necessary)
 - The Ansible box is directly connected to the proxy-free VLAN.
 - The playbooks work from a non-privileged account.
 It will make your life easier if you work from an account named **core** because:
-  - RH CoreOS builtin account is '**core'**
+  - RH CoreOS built-in account is '**core'**
   - a user with the same name as the user who runs the playbooks on the Ansible box is created on non-CoreOS VMs
   - Populate the variable **group_vars/all/vault.yml:vault.ssh_key** with the default public key of the user who will run the playbooks (~/.ssh/id_rsa.pub)
 - Make sure the user who runs the playbooks can `sudo` without a password on the Ansible box itself.